hamburger

 • The goal is to provide 55 liters of water per person per day through Functional Household Tap Connections (FHTC).

-• Assistance from states and UTs in organizing their financial funds and resources for the mission.
+• Assistance from State and Union Territory in organizing their financial funds and resources for the mission.

 Features of the Jal Jeevan Mission